FaridAliyev/Fiorello-FrontEndProject/README.md

 # Shopping-Site

-Flower Shopping Site with Local Storage and more stuff
+Flower Shopping website with Local Storage and more stuff